 Other works in the show take their forms from apparatus used in hunting and pest-extermination.
 In constructing traps and lures, Rantanen explicates his interest in duplicitous objects; the sculptures are, in this respect, self-reflexive, drawing skeptical attention to their own status as artworks – a designation which, while superficially arbitrary, enacts an intrinsic transformation upon the cultural and monetary value of its subjects.

 While Rantanen’s exhibitions always engage directly with their architectural contexts, this aspect of his practice is particularly evident here, in the austerely domestic setting of Team (bungalow).
 The artist finds historical precedent in the likes of Michael Asher; like the famed practitioner of Situational Aesthetics, Rantanen does not intend for his pieces to exist discretely, in a vacuum, but rather to enact subtly transformative interventions on their containing environments.
 The sculptures themselves are, however, not strictly locationally fixed: at the center of Rantanen’s practice is the counterbalance of contradictions, as demonstrated by the simultaneous existence of portability and-site specificity in his work.

-Rantanen has recently been the subject of solo exhibitions at STANDARD (OSLO) in 2014 and 2012; Shane Campbell Gallery, Chicago in 2016; and ESSEX STREET, New York in 2013 and 2016.
+Rantanen has recently been the subject of solo exhibitions at STANDARD (OSLO) in 2016, 2014 and 2012 and ESSEX STREET, New York in 2013 and 2016.
 This coming September, he will be the subject of a one-man show at the Secession in Vienna.